Sentiment-trader/ipal-contracts/README.md

 ### Subscription Management
 Vault owners can:
+- Register a vault on-chain, establishing ownership and metadata.
-- Create subscription offerings with custom pricing and duration
+- Create subscription offerings (pricing, duration, co-owner share) linked to their registered vault.
-- Set free (zero price) access when appropriate
+- Offer free (zero-price) access when appropriate.
-- Update or remove subscription offerings
+- Update or remove subscription offerings at any time.
-- Customize visual representation of their content
+- Customize the visual representation of their content.

 ### Access Control
 The contract provides: